-The day of the procedure: you will be positioned comfortably while an ultrasound probe is used to visualized and locate the injured tissue.
+The day of the procedure: you will be positioned comfortably while a painless ultrasound probe is used to see the injured tissue.
 Your skin is cleaned to minimize risk of infection, and the entire area is numbed with a local anesthetic.
 A needle is repeatedly guided through the diseased tendon.
 The skin is wiped clean and a band aid is applied.

-After the procedure: you can begin to move the joint as soon as pain allows.
-You may return to physical or occupational therapy for guidance on progression of exercises; PT or OT will help you avoid doing too much, too fast.
-Weight bearing tendons (knee, ankle) often have a brace to support them.
+After the procedure: you can begin to move the joint as soon as pain allows, and often, you return to physical or occupational therapy for guidance on progression of exercises to avoid doing too much too fast.
+Weight bearing tendons (knee, ankle) often have a brace to support them as well.